iszell/bitfire/readme+4.txt

 If this doesn't suit you just go into save/src, modify build.bat and build your own version.

-Please note that we have two routines for the Plus/4 multi loader.
+Please note that we have two routines for the Plus/4 multi loader, as it supports both the 1541/1551 drives.
 Let's see this case as an example:

-Let's suppose your program already intalled the Plus/4 multi loader, earlier you saved a four blocks long file in Bitfire format as #0 (starting a t/s=1/0), and you also saved the 1541 and 1551 save routines in Bitfire format as file #1 and #2.
+Let's suppose your program already intalled the Plus/4 multi loader, earlier you saved a four blocks long file in Bitfire format with d64write as #0 (starting at t/s=1/0), and you also saved the 1541 and 1551 save routines in Bitfire format as file #1 and #2.
 Now, you want to overwrite file #0 with data from $2000 to $23ff.
-This is what you
+This is what you do:
-do:

     ;The save routines start at $0480, so set that address first ;and include "save_acme.inc"